gtworek/PSBits/Misc/README.md

 1. Block-RDPOffenders - script detects failed logins from remote IPs and blocks such IPs on the firewall.
 1. BringMyWindowsBack - small script moving your open windows to (0,0).
 May help if window tries to show on disconnected screen.
 1. CloseAll - closes all windows with specific name.
+1. CrashWithCriticalThread - yet another script crashing your OS.
+It does it by marking PowerShell thread as critical.
+If you close PowerShell, your OS crashes.
 1. DisableEVTXCRC - demonstrates "ignore checksum errors" flag in the EVTX file format.
 1. DumpChromePasswords - simple PowerShell script dumping URLs, usernames and passwords from Chrome.
 1. DumpKeePassDB - simple PowerShell script dumping data from password-protected KeePass databases.